EllaimA/DataStructure_Lab3/README.md

 If the Encode_Input file is missing, the program will generate an empty Encoded_Binary file.

-If the Frequency_List file is missing, the program will generate a frequency list based on the input string first, then parse the input files.
+If the Frequency_List file is missing, the program will generate a frequency list based on the input string first, then parse input files.

 Notice: Currently, the output directory contains output files we generated.
 To see the generation process, please delete files in the output directory first, then run the program.